Quick answer

 Vessel Types & Exemptions

-In Arizona, all motorboats, including rafts, sailboats, and canoes with motors on arizona waters.
+In Arizona, registration is required for: All motorboats, including rafts, sailboats, and canoes with motors on Arizona waters.
 There are 3 categories of exempt vessels.

 Registration is required for: All motorboats, including rafts, sailboats, and canoes with motors on Arizona waters